 We are non-profit.
 Membership in the Sayville Alumni Association is 100% free — no initiation fee, no dues.
 We don’t use our database for any commercial purpose.

 We are inclusive.
 Those who graduated from Sayville High are members, but so are those who dropped out, or who moved away, or who died before graduation.
 Faculty are members, as are all staff, including secretarial, kitchen, security, and custodial staff.

-We are rapidly becoming part of the community.
+We are part of the community.
 We have liaisons to the High School, the Friends of Sayville Education Foundation, the Public Library, and to other community groups.
-The Suffolk County News recently rejoiced in our formation with a front page story.
+The Suffolk County News rejoiced in our formation with a front page story.
 By the end of the year, I hope we can be contributing in more ways to the life of our home town.